shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ![](../../../.gitbook/assets/dtube-10.png)

-Now, we're going to create a form in the video feed to choose the video file, input the title of the video, and upload the video.
-First, we're going to choose the video file, which will process to upload on IPFS with `this.props.captureFile` method.
-Then we're going to input the title of the `video ref={(input) => { this.videoTitle = input }}`. onSubmit event we'll upload the video file with the title of the video by `this.props.uploadVideo(title)` method.
+Next, we're going to create a form in the video feed to choose the video file, input the title of the video, and upload the video.
+We're going to choose the video file, which will process to upload on IPFS with `this.props.captureFile` method.
+Then we're going to input the title of the `video ref={(input) => { this.videoTitle = input }}`.
+In the `onSubmit` event handler we'll upload the video file with the title of the video by `this.props.uploadVideo(title)`.

 ```javascript
           <div className="vide-feed col-md-2 border border-secondary overflow-auto text-center" style={{ maxHeight: '4000px', minWidth: '175px' }}>